-This can be a challenge when IT security isn’t your customers’ top priority, which is likely the case right now.
+However, this can be a challenge when security for remote work isn’t your customers’ main focus, which is likely the case right now.
 They understandably just want new services up and running fast to keep their staff productive.
 Even though security isn’t one of their priorities, it should be one of yours.
 There’s a good chance that the new services you’re deploying now will become permanent additions to your customers’ IT portfolios.
 You don’t want one of them getting compromised six months down the road.

 Let’s go over some essential cloud security concepts and services you should consider putting in place right now.